 This is an important concept to remember, because Qualified is primarily concerned with ensuring candidates meet a certain standard, not comparing performance of candidates to one another (that is, a norm-referenced scoring approach).
 This is not to say that candidates can't prove themselves to be more capable than others.
 This is where quantitative versus qualitative scoring comes in, and that leads us to autonomous versus human-based scoring.

-Challenges are scored for correctness differently depending on whether the challenge is a coding challenge or a question-and-answer quiz.
+Challenges are scored differently depending on whether the challenge is a coding challenge or a set of questions and answers.

-Quiz Challenges contain individual questions that each contribute one point by default to the challenge score.
-Total points are divided by earned points to calculate correctness score.
-For example, if there are two questions—one worth 2 points and the other worth 1—then the questions will count for 67% and 33% of the total score respectively.
+Question & Answer Challenges contain individual questions that each contribute one point by default.
+Total points are divided by earned points to calculate the "accuracy" score.
+For example, if there are two questions — one worth 2 points and the other worth 1 — then the questions will count for 67% and 33% of the total score respectively.

 You can assign choices different weights.
 In this way, particular responses to a question can be worth more or less than others in determining the total score for the question.